A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: A Bayesian hierarchical approach

 where $\mathscr{P}_p$ is the set of all partitions of $p$ taxa into one or more latent clusters.
-CRPs achieve dimension reduction because the random number of clusters, $C$, is asymptotically equivalent to $\alpha_c \log(p)$ as $p \to \infty$ \cite{Lijoi_Prunster_2010}.
+CRPs achieve dimension reduction in the large number of taxa because the random number of clusters, $H$, is asymptotically equivalent to $\alpha \log(p)$ as $p \to \infty$ \citep{Lijoi_Prunster_2010}, so that typically $H\ll p$.